Registration of Marriage Bill [HL]

 The bill grants the Secretary of State the power to create regulations updating the Marriage Act 1949.
 Key changes include:

-- Registrar General's Powers: Empowering the Registrar General to create further regulations concerning document formats, corrections, and record-keeping.
+- Registrar General's Powers: The Registrar General will be given the power to create further regulations on document format, corrections, and record-keeping.

 Government Spending

-The bill doesn't specify any direct changes to government spending.
-The costs associated with implementing the new system (e.g., development and maintenance of the electronic register) may be incurred, but no figures are provided in the bill text.
+The bill does not specify any direct impact on government spending.
+The costs associated with implementing the new system, including the development and maintenance of the electronic register, are not detailed within the bill text.

 Groups Affected